 Knudsen Number Calculator

-Our Knudsen number calculator is a simple tool that helps you compute the Knudsen number - one of the dimensionless characteristic numbers in fluid mechanics.
+Our Knudsen number calculator is a simple tool that helps you compute the Knudsen number – one of the dimensionless characteristic numbers in fluid mechanics (see prandtl number calculator).
 Its value serves as the primary criterion for the applicability of fluid mechanics equations.
-In the following text, we will explain what is Knudsen number and how you can calculate it using the Knudsen number definition.
+In the following text, we will explain what the Knudsen number is and how you can calculate it using the Knudsen number definition.

 What is the Knudsen number? – Knudsen number definition